WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 When we have finished developing a version of our app, we likely want to put it on the internet for other people to see.

-You can use our Taco CRUD app for deployment. https://github.com/WDI-SEA/tacoapp
+You can use our Auth Boilerplate app for deployment.

 ### Localhost